RalphHightower/RalphHightower/FoodDrink/SouthCarolinaBeerBreweries.md

 [^13]: [Good Girl Brewing’s founders hoping to create a pet-friendly, family-friendly business in Aiken](https://www.postandcourier.com/aikenstandard/news/local/good-girl-brewings-founders-hoping-to-create-a-pet-friendly-family-friendly-business-in-aiken/article_29fb3a0c-ae15-11ed-93e9-fbe461f226a9.html)
 [^14]: 2023-12-07 Sadly, River Rat is closing its doors on December 30, 2023.
 There is a 25% discount on beer and merchandise through closing.
 [^15]: [River Rat to close brewery doors in Columbia after 10 years / Food News & Features / postandcourier.com](https://www.postandcourier.com/free-times/food/feature/river-rat-brewery-craft-beer-closing-columbia/article_a4a4e1e2-93d7-11ee-991d-cbfb25586ead.html )<br />*No So "Free Times"*
+[^85]: According to [South Carolina Department of Revenue](https://dor.sc.gov), Brewery 85 closed its doors, 2023-09-26